International Residency Program at ISCP

 Applicants will receive a confirmation of receipt and will hear from ISCP’s review panel within two months.

 If you should experience technical difficulty or have any questions about applying for the residency program at ISCP, please email Alexandra Friedman, Program Coordinator, email@example.com.

 Upcoming Application Deadlines

-SELECTION: The selection committee reviews applications based on quality, originality and artistic merit.
+The selection committee will review applications based on quality, originality and artistic merit.
 Other consideration factors are: the potential impact of the residency on the applicant, the applicant's past accomplishments, and preparedness to undertake the residency.
 The timing of this residency comes at a opportune time for art faculty with full-time positions, as this summer residency, June – August, makes it possible to participate in the program between academic years.